Gillotts School

 Gillotts School is a coeducational secondary school with academy status in Henley-on-Thames, Oxfordshire, England.
 The school is sited on a 33 acre verdant campus on the edge of Henley, incorporating a large Victorian manor house and two of its associated cottages.
 There are extensive playing fields, as well as areas of grass, trees and woodland.

 History

 Gillotts was established as a girls' boarding school in parkland on the fringe of Henley-on-Thames in 1950, under founding headmistress Betty Barford.
 Gillotts became a coeducational comprehensive school in 1960.
 The current headteacher is Catharine Darnton, former headteachers include Malcolm White, and David H W Grubb as well as Mr Lockyer.
-Lotto multi-millionaire winner Gerry Cannings taught history at the school from 1976 until 1983.

-Houses

-Gillotts school has three houses: Darwin, Pankhurst, and Orwell (named after Charles Darwin, Emmeline Pankhurst, and George Orwell).